How To Remove Pet Urine Odor From Carpets

 Uncover the carpet and allow to dry thoroughly, 7-10 days, depending on how deeply you treated the spot.
 Allow a fan to blow across the area to speed drying.

-• Step 5- Check for Odor, Retreat
+• Step 5- Check for Smells, Retreat

 Once the area is completely dry (and only then), check for pee odor.
 If there is still odor, re-treat as directed above.
-If the urine odor is gone, clean the area with a good quality carpet spot treatment made for pet or dog pee stains.
+If the urine smell is gone, clean the area with a good quality carpet spot treatment made for pet or dog pee stains.

 If you have pets, keep some enzyme urine cleaner and carpet spot removers on hand for pet accident emergencies.

-Still Having Pee Odor Issues?
+Still Having Pee Odor or Pet Stain Issues?

 For the most significant pet stain removal replacing the pad and possibly treating the subfloor is necessary.
 We have been hired by many property managers to remove pet odors from apartments and rental homes in Boise and Meridian.
 Free inspections and cost estimates available.